bkryza/decorest/README.rst

 applied to a class the handler will be called for method which receives the provided status code.

+The first argument of this decorator must be an integer.
+On Python 3 it also possible to pass :py:`...` (i.e. Ellipsis) object, which is equivalent to :py:`HttpStatus.ANY`.
+Any other value passed for this argument will raise :py:`TypeError`.

 @content
 ~~~~~~~~
 This decorator is a shortcut for :py:`@header('content-type', ...)`, e.g: